PennLINC/babs/docs/source/preparation_config_yaml_file.rst

     * line #7 sets the path to the container image;
     * line #8-10 are positional arguments of BIDS App;
-    * line #11-end are named arguments of BIDS App, where some are requested by the user in the YAML file, some are automaticaly set up by BABS.
+    * line #11-end are named arguments of BIDS App, where some are requested by the user in the YAML file, some are automatically set up by BABS.

 Basics - Manual of writing section ``babs_singularity_run``